bitfocus/companion-module-telestream-prism/companion/HELP.md

 ## Actions

-Most actions will accept variables.
+Most actions accept variables.
 The tool-tip will indicate valid inputs.

 Many actions require a scope to be defined, such as the application tile to perform the command.
 An incorrect scope selection (such as performing a lightning application command on a tile running eye pattern) will not effect an action.

+Some actions apply to specific hardware models, or for licesnced software modules.

 ## Variables